coq-community/manifesto/README.md

   versions of Coq; moreover doing this maintenance work would give them an idea of the impact of their compatibility breaking changes to Coq.

-  Then, under the impulse of Thomas Braibant, Coq started using OPAM, the OCaml package manager, to deliver contribs to users.
-  This allowed for a distributed maintenance model where developers of Coq packages could maintain their packages on their own, while continuing to reach users easily.
+  Nowadays, Coq uses OPAM for distributing packages;

-  Since then, [Continuous Integration has been put in place in the Coq repository][Coq-CI], and it does not depend on contribs anymore, while giving a better assessment of the impact of compatibility breaking changes.
+  [Continuous Integration][Coq-CI] (CI) has been put in place in the Coq repository and it does not depend on contribs anymore;

-  The webform to submit new contribs was eventually taken down, and only the long-term maintenance of contribs by the Coq development team has not found any replacement mechanism.
-This is this role that coq-community intends to take.
-That's why contribs are good candidates to join coq-community.
+  and the webform to submit new contribs has been taken down.

+  coq-community is a proposed replacement for the long-term maintenance of Coq packages.
+Whereas contribs were maintained by the Coq development team, coq-community will be managed by the user community. coq-community projects will use standard, modern distribution methods (including OPAM) and can apply to join Coq CI when deemed useful.

+  Legacy contribs are good candidates to join coq-community.

 - **What is the relation with the Coq package index?**